GOSH Charity National Funding Call

 We are delighted to extend the reach of this call by offering, in association with our research partners, the possibility of joint funding for projects focusing on their respective areas of interest.
 We therefore specifically welcome any applications that:

-• Aims to lead to treatments for Norrie Disease, with a particular focus on treating the hearing loss
+• Aim to lead to treatments for Norrie Disease, with a particular focus on treating the hearing loss.

-• Aims to significantly advance the search to find a cure and/or a treatment for any of the genetic forms of centronuclear and myotubular myopathy, including studies on modifiers of disease progression and studies that would increase an understanding of liver abnormalities in the condition
+• Aim to significantly advance the search to find a cure and/or a treatment for any of the genetic forms of centronuclear and myotubular myopathy.
+This includes studies on modifiers of disease progression, and studies that would increase an understanding of liver abnormalities in the condition.

 COVID-19 statement